The Atiyah conjecture for the Hecke algebra of the infinite dihedral group: Introduction

 for all $s\in S$, and $w\in W$.
 We let $q^w$ denote the product $q_{s_1}\cdots q_{s_n}$ where $s_1\cdots s_n$ is a reduced expression for $w$.
 It follows from Tits' solution to the word problem for $W$ that $q^w$ is independent of the choice of reduced expression.
 The algebra $\bbR_{\bq}W$ can be regarded as a deformation of the group algebra $\bbR W$, and the canonical inner product on $\bbR W$ deforms to the inner product on $\bbR_{\bq} W$ defined by $\<T_w,T_{w'}\>=q^w\delta_{w,w'}$ for all $w,w'\in W$.
 In particular, the basis elements $T_w$ are orthogonal, and left and right multiplication by $T_s$ (for $s\in S$) are self-adjoint operators.
 We let $\LW$ denote the Hilbert space completion with respect to this inner product.
 Again one obtains a von Neumann algebra, which we denote by $\NW$, by taking the bounded operators on $\LW$ that commute with the right $\bbR_{\bq}W$-action.
 And again one obtains von Neumann dimensions for closed $\bbR_{\bq} W$-invariant subspaces $V\subseteq(L^2_{\bq} W)^n$.
 We denote this dimension by $\dim_W^{\bq}V$.
-Translating Atiyah's question to this setting, we then have.